pivotal/docs-tas-adapter/install.md

 ## <a id="experimental-cartographer-integration"></a>(Optional) Configure the Experimental Cartographer Integration

-> **Note**: Opting into the experimental Cartographer integration requires installing additional Tanzu Application Platform packages.
+> **Note**: Opting into the experimental Cartographer integration requires a larger set of Tanzu Application Platform packages to be installed.
 See [Required components for experimental Cartographer integration](install-prerequisites.md#required-components-cartographer) in _Install Prerequisites_.

 To configure the experimental Cartographer integration:

 1. Set the value of the `experimental_use_cartographer` property in the `tas-adapter-values.yml` file to `true`.
-Note that this is not a string.
+Note that this value is a boolean and not a string.

 ## <a id="install-adapter"></a>Install the Application Service Adapter